-Diaper rash can be treated at home by keeping the diaper area clean and dry.
-However, some cases of persistent and severe diaper rash may require prescription medications.
-Seek medical care if the diaper rash does not improve with home care measures.
+The condition is treatable at home if the diaper region is kept clean and dry.
+Some cases of persistent and severe diaper rash, on the other hand, may necessitate the use of prescription drugs.
+If the diaper rash does not improve with home remedies, you should see a doctor.

-Read this post to know more about the causes, types, symptoms, treatment, and prevention of diaper rashes in babies.
+Read on to know more about the causes, symptoms, management, and prevention of diaper rashes in babies.